AsOne2020/BoatView360/README.md

 BoatView360 is a Minecraft Fabric mod that removes the 210° view limit for passengers in boats, allowing players to have full 360° camera control while in a boat.

 In vanilla Minecraft, when players are sitting in boats, their view rotation is limited to ±105 degrees.
-This restriction can affect the gaming experience, especially when全方位 observation of the surrounding environment is needed.
+This restriction can affect the gaming experience, especially when observation of the surrounding environment is needed.
 This mod removes this limitation, allowing players to freely look around while in a boat.

 ## Features